Certain criteria both dog and owner must meet before the dog can become a Board & Train student.

 Group classes offered through JCM’s are extremely effective.
 The Board and Train Program will not short cut the amount of work you will need to put into your dog.
 However, your dog will be fully trained upon his return.

 There he/she will acquire house manners, stay in our indoor / outdoor runs, and in our Luxury Suites.
 He/she will be trained under the format of the brochure/website.
 Before the end of the program, the dog will attend several group classes.
 While in the group setting the dog will be worked by either myself, one of the advanced students, or both.
-Once this portion of the training has been completed, the dog will be returned to the owner.
-The 2 week follow up will begin at this time.
+Once this portion of the training has been completed, the dog will be returned to the owner and the first follow up session will start.

-The 2 week follow up: The 2 week follow up is a series of one on one private lessons designed to teach the owner what the dog has already learned, and how to achieve the same results.
+**Follow ups are a series of one on one private lessons designed to teach the owner what the dog has already learned, and how to achieve the same results.
 The first 2 weeks are crucial in transferring the training and information.
-Additionally, follow ups are included for the life of the dog.

 To keep your dog in top working form, it is important that you work the dog everyday for several weeks.
 Then about 3 to 4 times a week to maintain training.
 NOTE:Our in-home follow ups (at the owner's home) must not be more than 45 minutes travel time from our facility in Covington.
 We cannot provide any in-home visits if your home is located outside of our maximum allowed travel time.
 All follow ups would have to be arranged to either, meet at our facility, group class, or a location within this travel time.